kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 ```
 ggsave(filename = "filepath/filename.png", name_of_plot, height = 7, width = 14)
-# Change the filename to the filepath you want it to be saved to / whatever you want to call it and add the file extension to the end.
-Then include the name of the plot you want to save (eg. nmds.plot.barents.2), and then save it with whatever dimensions you prefer.
+# Change the filename to the filepath you want it to be saved to / whatever you want to call it.
+# Then add the file extension to the end.
+# Now you can include the name of the plot you want to save (eg. nmds.plot.barents.2).
+# Then save it with whatever dimensions you prefer.
 ```

 <br/>